Our Gardening Year 2023

 More pricking out of Devil’sbit scabious, and Sanguisorba seedlings.
 Shifting around pots of seedlings, cuttings, and plants to tidy things up and remove many from direct sunshine and high temperatures, should these ever arrive in 2023!

 Weed out, again, the bed between the PV panels and plant out 4 courgette and 5 squash plants.
 Probably too close together, but easier to manage this way.
 Use torn squares of sheep’s wool bedding as mini plant collars.
 They might help reduce slugs reaching the young plants and also help root warmth.
 Plant them in slight depressions, and ring them with water bottles.
 But use a few judicious slug pellets around these plants – it’s so dispiriting to lose a season’s crop through lack of attention at this time.
 Cover most of the remaining bed with cardboard sheeting.
-I hate spending time weeding the bare soil inevitable with veg. growing.
+I hate spending time weeding the bare soil inevitable with vegetable growing.

 For the same reason, given the damp conditions of late, judicious organic SLUXX slug pellets just around the base of emerging sensitive Clematis, and near the pots of various emerging seedlings.
 Generally, the garden slug population has massively reduced over the years following climatic change and a much better balance of slug predators.